 - Communication is key: I cannot help you if I do not know what is going on.
 If you are having trouble with a topic in the class, please reach out to me early.
 Do not wait until the situation is out of control.
 I am very willing to help.
-However, I must know that you need and want that help. - If I feel there are specific and individual circumstances where "mathematically" you earned a grade slightly lower than I feel your overall competence has demonstrated, then I reserve the right to raise your grade one level from that published above. - If the scores on your two Final CD deliverables are [lower | higher] than your overall course grade, I reserve the right to [lower | raise] your grade one level from that published above. - To be responsive to your needs I reserve the right to modify the structure of this course as we are in progress.
+However, I must know that you need and want that help. - If I feel there are specific and individual circumstances where "mathematically" you earned a grade slightly lower than I feel your overall competence has demonstrated, then I reserve the right to raise your grade one level from that published above. - To be responsive to your needs I reserve the right to modify the structure of this course as we are in progress.
 If there is significant deviation from the policies described in this syllabus, the new policy will be clearly discussed with you and in a timeframe that gives you time to plan accordingly.